MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 // Primary Constructor => Name is Default, Height is 72
 ```

-### <a name="generic-variances"> Invariance, Covariance, Contravariance:</a>
+### Invariance, Covariance, Contravariance:</a>
 - Invariance: A generic class is called invariant on the type parameter when it is expecting the exact type.
 Not `in T` or Not `out R`

-- Covariance (subtyping relation): a generic class is called covariant on the type parameter when it accept the exact class or it's subtype.
-Denotes by `out T`
+- Covariance (Subtype relation): a generic class is called covariant on the type parameter when it accept the exact class or it's subtype.
+Denotes by `out T`.
+Where T will accept its subtype or exact.

 ```kotlin
 // Covariance example